Controlling spatial correlation in k-space interpolation networks for MRI reconstruction: denoising versus apparent blurring: Theory

-G-factor-informed RAKI (GIF-RAKI) is an extension of RAKI, where the network is informed real time on its own noise amplification.
-GIF-RAKI consists of two branches, as depicted on Figure \ref{fig:Figure4_Workflow_GIF_RAKI}: 1) a k-space data consistency loop, also known as the traditional RAKI implementation (Figure \ref{fig:Figure4_Workflow_GIF_RAKI}A), and 2) a g-factor-informed loop, where the architecture-specific noise amplification is calculated in image space (Figure \ref{fig:Figure4_Workflow_GIF_RAKI}B).
-In order to gain insight into the different regularization effects of eigenpixel and pixel contamination maps, they are included separately in the loss function as follows
+GIF-RAKI is an extension of RAKI, where the network is informed in every iteration of its own noise amplification.
+As illustrated in Figure~\ref{fig:Figure4_workflow}, GIF-RAKI consists of two branches: 1) a k-space data consistency loop, corresponding to traditional RAKI (Figure~\ref{fig:Figure4_workflow}A), and 2) a g-factor-informed loop, where architecture-specific variances are computed in image space (Figure~\ref{fig:Figure4_workflow}B).
+To elucidate their distinct regularization effects, these components are incorporated separately in the total loss function $\mathcal{L}_{\text{total}}^{\scriptscriptstyle \text{G}}\in \mathbb{R}$:

-where $\mathbf{k}$ and $\mathbf{k}^\ast$ are the target and estimated and k-space coordinates, respectively, $\beta_{eigen,res}$ are scaling parameters.
-In the present implementation, we decided to leverage the network from any constraints on the nonlinear part ($\beta_{res}$ = 0) to avoid overregularization.
-This approach was taken because, to the best of our knowledge, no clear theoretical target can be defined for the level of nonlinearity yet.
-Nonetheless, steepness parameters $\alpha_{1,2}$ were made trainable, where $\alpha_{1,2}$ denote the level of nonlinearity of the complex LReLU after the first and second hidden layers, respectively, as displayed in Figure \ref{fig:Figure4_Workflow_GIF_RAKI}A. This provides two extra degrees of freedom for optimization.
-As a result, the network is endowed to self-adjust the complete nonlinear chain without restrictions.
-However, to exploit the prior knowledge on the linear noise amplification component learned from GRAPPA, a noise target $\mathbf{\sigma}^{eigen}_{target}$ was set for the eigenpixel component.
-This target is derived from an initial GRAPPA g-factor $\mathbf{g}^{GRAPPA}$ such as